PetrKorab/Arabica/docs/source/Line plot.rst

     data.head(2)

-The data subset looks liks this:
+The data subset looks like this:

 +--------------------------------------------------------------------------------------------------------+------------+
 | headline                                                                                               | date       |